julianmarmier/facedoodle-docs/docs/build.md

 ### 7. Laser holder pieces
 There are 3 main parts that will be useful to build the laser.
-It consits of two supports for the two servo motors that are used for the laser and the last piece is holding the laser.
+It consists of two supports for the two servo motors that are used for the laser and the last piece is holding the laser.
 It is important to note that the wooden support is perpendicular to the inclined plane and not to the horizontal plane to reduce the inaccuracies caused by more complex calculations.

 ![](https://hackmd.io/_uploads/rJiGvQPU3.jpg)